 If you love butterscotch, then this milkshake is for you.

-This easy butterscotch milkshake is made with just a few ingredients and is thick and creamy.
+This easy butterscotch milkshake is thick and creamy and made with just a few ingredients.
 It’s made with vanilla ice cream and ribboned with sweet, decadent butterscotch sauce for a shake with well-balanced flavours.

 The butterscotch sauce, which is made with butter and caramelized brown sugar, is rich and sweet and goes perfectly with the creamy vanilla ice cream.